-Liquid error (cart-notification line 15): Could not find asset snippets/icon-checkmark.liquidtranslation missing: en.general.cart.item_added
+Liquid error (snippets/cart-notification line 15): Could not find asset snippets/icon-checkmark.liquidTranslation missing: en.general.cart.item_added

-We find Tokiro knvies to oer one of the best value propositions in the market of high end chef knives.
-Knife experts and professional chefs around the world consider Tojiro to be up there with the leading brands in the world.
-Tojiro oers a good quality knife at a great price, they look awesome, feel great and are authentically Japanese.
+We find Tokiro knvies to offer one of the best value propositions in the market.
+Tojiro knives are high quality, at a great price, they look awesome, feel great and are authentically Japanese.

 As for the size, we recommend a knife that is roughly the same length of your forearm.
 Most people are comfortable with a chef knife that is 8 – 10 inches in length.